 You can purchase a new bicycle for about 250 to 500 euros, or a used bike for about 50 to 150 euros.
 Most locals will advise you to go for a used bike, as this is more practical and affordable for city life.
 There are many small bike shops across the city where you can find an excellent bike.
 Make sure to pick a solid bicycle but be aware that the most expensive looking ones will be the first to get stolen.
 It helps if you make it stand out with bright colours or decorations; it will be so distinct looking that it will discourage thieves.
 You can get insurance for your bike, but this is mostly recommended for brand new bikes.
 Make sure to compare the different insurance policies.

 If you do not have your own bike, there are many rental places throughout the city.
 If you have been travelling by train, you may want to get an OV-fiets.
 An OV-fiets is a rental bike that is available at (major) railway stations.
 If you have a OV-chipkaart, you can rent a bike for 3.85 euros a day to get you to your destination.
 Make sure to return your bike at same location, or pay an extra fee of 10 euros when you turn it in at a different station.

-You can also use Swapfiets: for a fixed price a month you get a Swapfiets bicycle and you are ensured that your Swapfiets bicycle always works.
+You can also use Swapfiets: for a fixed price a month you get a bicycle and a maintenance insurance.
 A Swapfiets bicycle can be ordered online.
 Select the city where you want a Swapfiets bicycle and follow the steps.
 After placing your order, Swapfiets makes an appointment to deliver your bicycle.
 You can also pick up your bicycle in some cities.
 Upon receipt, Swapfiets adjusts the bicycle for you personally so that you can use it immediately.